 Tourism in southern Sardinia

-Sardinia island is situated in the middle of the Mediterranean sea, where it is the second island for extension after Sicily.
+Sardinia island is situated in the middle of the Mediterranean Sea, where it is the second island for the extension after Sicily.
 Sardinia is a very ancient island rich in history and legends and everywhere there are traces of human settlements dated from the Neolithic Age.
 The climate allows having a very long summer season, from April to November.